victorgan/victorgan.github.io/_posts/2014-09-15-organizing-files.md

 Dropbox -> IFTTT
 Then edit them in Drawboard PDF and take notes in OneNote

-- Good: Very easy to
-- Good: Papers are kept in an archival file format
+- (+): Papers are kept in an archival file format
-- Bad: Papers aren't organized.
+- (-): Papers aren't organized.
-- Bad: No online search (use Google docs?)
+- (-): No online search (use Google docs?)

-### Latex Papers, Assignments
+### Documents
-Dropbox -> Sharelatex
+Currently using:

+- Prototype in OneNote, print out and edit
+- Make Latex Documents, edit with vim and/or sharelatex and synced with dropbox with a git repository
+- (+): text files
+- (-): no canonical storage area

+Other options:

+- Google Docs: Better web edits, files centrally stored, easy collaboration, bad file type

 ### OneNote

 Concepts Notebook: Basically a personal Wikipedia for common topics.

-- Good: Very easy to
+- (+): Very easy to write quick and dirty ideas
+- (+): Ideas stores in a central location
-- Bad: Proprietary file format
+- (-): Proprietary file format.
+It can export to pdf, though terribly.

 ### Books to Read
 Goodreads.com